Louis, Prince of Lambesc: Biography

 He fought alongside his uncle the Count of Armagnac at the Battle of Malplaquet in 1709 and was captured by Prince Eugene of Savoy.
 He was later created the Governor of Anjou in 1712 and in 1719, he was made a Brigadier of the King's armies.

 He died in 1743 being outlived by his wife by seven years.

 Marriage and issue

-He married Jeanne Henriette Marguerite de Durfort, grand daughter of Jacques Henri de Durfort on 22 May 1709.
+Louis married Jeanne Henriette Marguerite de Durfort, grand daughter of Jacques Henri de Durfort on 22 May 1709.
 The couple had six children, two of which would have issue: